jonathantsang/microtransactionsimulator2/README.md

 - preorder now to get a buggy unfinished dlc game

+why:
+- 6k users or so, possibly
+- valid
+- proof of concept
+- success

 simple:
 - collect all
 - time to get currency automatically